Big Science Action: Boss Bishonen

 Boss Bishonen is a new male member introduced in Final Crisis Aftermath: Dance #4, he is described by Senior Waveman Kimura as the successor to Boss Bosozuko and "carries the torch of a grand tradition of fiery champions".
-His name is a reference to Bishōnen, a Japanese term which translates as "beautiful youth".
+His name is a reference to Bishōnen, a Japanese term which translates as "beautiful young male".

 Nazo Baluda

 Nazo Baluda is a new female member introduced in Final Crisis Aftermath: Dance #4, she is described by Senior Waveman Kimura as the team's "dark star stealth warrior".
 The Japanese word nazo translates as riddle, enigma or mystery.
-And the name Baluda is a reference to Dominatrix Baluda, a leather clad super villainess from the Japanese manga and anime series Yume No Senshi Uwingu Man (Dream Warrior Wing Man).
+And the name Baluda is a reference to Dominatrix Baluda, a villainess from Yume No Senshi Uwingu Man.

 Shiny Happy Aquazon

 Shiny Happy Aquazon is the daughter of Senior Waveman Kimura the current leader of Big Science Action.
 She was a founding member of the Super Young Team, and is invited to join Big Science Action by her father in Final Crisis Aftermath: Dance #4.
 She later declines her membership, with her teammates Atomic Lantern and Superbat reminding her of the obligation she still has with her original group.
 Waveman Kimura, however, still thinks that her membership in the Big Science Action team is her birthright.